nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator:: NSC

 			Nil significant clouds: no cloud below 5000 feet (1500 meters), no cumulonimbus or towering cumulus, and no vertical visibility restriction.

+			.. note:: CAVOK group (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) is also used to indicate no cloud below 5000 feet (1500 meters) and no cumulonimbus or towering cumulus clouds.

 		.. cpp:enumerator:: NONE_CLR